vipulpathak113/FrontendInterviewQuestions/README.md

 - **Currying**: Currying is a transformation of a function such it that takes one argument at a time and returns a new function expecting the next argument.
 It is a conversion of functions from callable as f(a,b,c)into callable as f(a)(b)(c).

+Usage:
+- If passing same value in a function again and again
+- Create separate function for different functionality
+- Higher order function

 - **First Class functions**: Functions are treated as values – that you can assign a function into a variable, pass it around etc.

 - **Higher Order functions**: Functions that work on other functions, meaning that they take one or more functions as an argument and can also return a function.